Test strategy: Roles and responsibilities

 The roles and responsibilities of the test leader, individual testers, and project manager are to be clearly defined at a project level in this section.
 This may not have names associated, but the role must be very clearly defined.

 Testing strategies should be reviewed by the developers.
 They should also be reviewed by leads for all levels of testing to make sure the coverage is complete, yet not overlapping.
 Both the testing manager and the development managers should approve the test strategy before testing can begin.

 Environment requirements

 Environment requirements are an important part of the test strategy.
 It describes what operating systems are used for testing.
 It also clearly informs the necessary OS patch levels and security updates required.
-For example, a certain test plan may require Windows 8.1 to be installed as a prerequisite for testing.
+For example: a certain test plan may require Windows 8.1 to be installed as a prerequisite at testing.

 Testing tools

 There are two methods used in executing test cases: manual and automated.
 Depending on the nature of the testing, it is usually the case that a combination of manual and automated testing is the best testing method.